TNN (American TV channel): Gaylord ownership (1983–1997)

 In 1993, Emery began a short-lived retirement from broadcasting, and left Nashville Now in the process.
 Upon Emery's exit, the show was merged with fellow TNN program Crook & Chase and renamed Music City Tonight (hosted by Lorianne Crook and Charlie Chase).
 The same year, TNN Country News debuted and was hosted by Debra Maffett.
 The programming block TNN Outdoors debuted in 1993, and featured hunting and fishing shows, as well as PRCA rodeo and PBR bull riding.
 In 1996, Crook and Chase left the show to relaunch their eponymous program in daytime syndication; it would return exclusively to TNN in 1997.
 Meanwhile, Music City Tonight was again overhauled to more closely resemble its original Nashville Now format, but was rebranded as Prime Time Country.
 This version was originally hosted by actor Tom Wopat (of The Dukes of Hazzard fame).
 He was later replaced with singer/songwriter Gary Chapman, who enjoyed relative success with the show until its cancellation in 1999 as part of the network's change of focus.

 TNN had two subdivisions focused on specialty programming: TNN Outdoors and TNN Motor Sports.
 In 1998, country singer Tracy Byrd became the on-air spokesman for the TNN Outdoors block, and stayed until 2000.
 TNN Motor Sports was responsible for production of all of the network's auto racing and motorsports coverage.
 Regarding the latter, NASCAR races (including those of the then-Winston Cup Series, Busch Grand National Series, and Craftsman Truck Series) were the most prominently featured.
-However, races of other series such as IMSA, IRL, ASA, World of Outlaws, and NHRA were also showcased, as were motorcycle and monster truck racing.
+However, races of other series such as IMSA, Indy Racing League (IRL), American Speed Association (ASA), World of Outlaws, and NHRA were also showcased, as were motorcycle and monster truck racing.
 TNN Outdoors and TNN Motor Sports also were marketed as separate entities, selling a variety of merchandise and being branded onto video games such as TNN Bass Tournament of Champions and TNN Outdoors Bass Tournament '96.